CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 #### NET.2.1.A14 Regular audits of the WLAN components

-For all components of the WLAN infrastructure (access points, distribution system, WLAN management solution, etc.) SHOULD check regularly whether all defined security measures have been implemented and correctly configured.
+For all components of the WLAN infrastructure (access points, distribution system, WLAN management solution, etc.) SHOULD check regularly whether all specified security measures have been implemented and configured correctly.
 Publicly established access points SHOULD regularly be randomly checked for violent opening or manipulation attempts.
 The audit results SHOULD be traceable documented and compared with the target state.
 Deviations SHOULD be investigated.

 ### 3.3 Requirements for increased protection requirements